arnold-c/PhD-Dissertation/chapter_5/ews_manuscript.typ

 == Discussion

 Outbreak detection using EWS metrics is robust to diagnostic uncertainty depending on the structure and magnitude of the noise due to non-target infections in the surveillance time series.
-Under Poisson noise, outbreak detection using a time series of test positive cases resulted in similar performance to a corresponding time series with a perfect diagnostic, regardless of the incidence of the non-target infections.
+Under static noise, outbreak detection using a time series of test positive cases resulted in similar performance to a corresponding time series with a perfect diagnostic, regardless of the incidence of the non-target infections.
 However, when the background noise due to non-target infections in the time series of suspected cases is consistent with a dynamical SEIR-type process (e.g., tends to produce cycles or periods of consistent outbreaks), the accuracy of outbreak detection declines with decreasing diagnostic test sensitivity and specificity and with increasing relative incidence of the non-target infections.
 Thus, the performance of outbreak warning systems using EWS depends on both the properties of the individual diagnostics used and structure and magnitude of non-target disease incidence, which may vary with the local context.